 - all previously issued birth certificates, marriage certificates and change-of-name certificates from another province, territory, state or country.

 How long will it take for my name to be changed?

-It may take up to three months to receive your Change of Name Certificate.
+It may take one to two months to receive your Change of Name Certificate.
 Your new name will appear on any birth certificates issued after the change of name process is complete.